 - Collision, overturning, derailment, accident

 - General average

-Time Policy: Many a times, customers want coverage for a particular period for their ship or cargo.
+Time Policy: Many a times, customers want coverage for a particular period.
 Such a coverage is called time policy.

 Mix Policy: When the marine insurance policy extends the insurance cover for a particular voyage and for the desired duration of time, it is called mix policy.
 It gives flexibility to customers to handle various uncertainties related to the movement of the ship and the cargo inside the ship.

 Single Vessel Policy: For ship owners who own only one ship, this policy is ideal, considering the cost and coverage.
 For ship-owners having a fleet of ships, single vessel policy for each ship is not cost effective.

 Fleet Policy: If the ship-owners have multiple ships (fleet of ships), the fleet policy is cost effective and easy to administer.

 Floating Policy: The floating policy is issued to the shipping line on an ongoing basis.
 The only specified detail is the maximum sum insured in the policy.
 All other details are informed to the insurance company when the ship starts its voyage.
 For regular cargo owners, who need frequent transportation of goods through shipping line, this is the best policy, to save time and money.